Our residents share a passion for learning, innovation and leadership

 Attitudes, Behaviors, and Practices Regarding Skin Care and Sun-protective Behaviors Among Minority Groups in a Lower Socioeconomic Community in Student-run Clinics in Sacramento, CA; Nguyen A, Fergus T, Engel A, Ashfaq A, Luong J, Dellavalle R, Sivamani R, Maverakis E

 Favorite Things About Sinai: The collegiality and the overall atmosphere of the program.
 The residents are incredibly welcoming, the operative volume is great, and the administration is always looking for feedback to try and make the program better.
-I couldn't have asked for a better program to come to!
+This program has been more supportive than I could ever have imagined and has been essential in preparing me for my dream career as a future burn and critical care surgeon.

 Kevin Schlidt, M.D.